Monochromatic spanning trees and matchings in ordered complete graphs: Proofs

 (iii) We use the same coloring as in part (ii) and the same notations.
 As in (ii), any blue subtree in $G$ has at most $\lceil{n\over 2}\rceil$ vertices.
 Let $T$ be a red crossing subtree of $G$.
 We distinguish two cases.

-{\bf Case 1. } {\em There exists a red path in $T$ with edges $(a,i),(i,b)$. } Fix $i$ , w.l.o.g. $i\in X$ and select the largest $a<i$ and the smallest $b>i$ such that $(a,i),(i,b)$ are edges of $T$ ($a,b\in Y$).
-Let $S$ be the star defined by the red edges incident to $i$.
+{\bf Case 1. } {\em There exists a red path in $T$ with edges $(a,i),(i,b)$. } Fix $i$ , we may assume $i\in X$.
+Select the largest $a<i$ and the smallest $b>i$ such that $(a,i),(i,b)$ are edges of $T$.
+Automatically $a,b\in Y$.
+Let $S$ be the star defined by the red edges of $T$ incident to $i$.
 Set